Manage Microsoft Edge on iOS and Android with Intune

 If you are using Microsoft Endpoint Manager as your mobile app management provider, the following steps allow you to create a managed apps app configuration policy.
 After the configuration is created, you can assign its settings to groups of users.

-Sign into Microsoft Endpoint Manager.
+Sign into the Microsoft Endpoint Manager admin center.

 Select Apps and then select App configuration policies.